 Terminal 2 (for EU flights)

-Self service check-in at Prague Airport
+Self Service Check-in at Prague Airport

-Czech Airlines is county national airline which operates direct scheduled flights to Prague from Britain, mainland Europe and North America.
+Czech Airlines is the county national airline that operates direct scheduled flights to Prague from Britain, mainland Europe and North America.
 If you fly from London, expect 2hrs flight time.
 Other international carriers that fly into Prague include EasyJet, British Airways, Alitalia, KLM, Lufthansa, Korean Air, Turkish Airlines SAS, Air France and many others.

-Departures from the Prague Airport
+Departures From the Prague Airport

-In addition to the time of the departure and arrival, you will also get information on the airline you will fly with, the planned length of the flight and even the type of the plane which will transport you to the target destination.
+In addition to the time of the departure and arrival, you will also get information on the airline you will fly with, the planned length of the flight and even the type of plane which will transport you to the target destination.
 The number of the flight is also available.
 You can also book the selected flight on the Prague Airport webpages.